mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

 ## Document purpose

-This is a starting point for developers and contributors of the Firefox Accounts Content Server.
+This is a starting point for developers and contributors of the Mozilla accounts Content Server.
 The content-server is responsible for displaying the authentication/authorization and account settings related UI to the user.

 ## Helpful to know before starting

 At a high level, FxA is an [authentication (authn) and authorization (authz) system](https://stackoverflow.com/questions/6556522/authentication-versus-authorization).
-This means a Relying Party (RP) such as Firefox Sync delegates the responsibility for authenticating and authorizing users to Firefox Accounts.
+This means a Relying Party (RP) such as Firefox Sync delegates the responsibility for authenticating and authorizing users to Mozilla accounts.
 Once the user proves their identity to FxA, we return one or more tokens the RP can use to access a "protected resource".
 The [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749) does a good job of explaining these concepts.